Skip to Content

 Background and Goals

-High concentrations of bacteria, which are found in both human and animal waste, have been observed in Sandy Creek (Segment 0603A, AU 0603A_01) and Wolf Creek (Segment 0603B, AU 0603B_01).
-The presence of these bacteria may indicate a health risk to people who swim or wade in the creeks—activities referred to as “contact recreation” in the Texas Surface Water Quality Standards.
+High concentrations of bacteria have been observed in Sandy Creek (Segment 0603A, AU 0603A_01) and Wolf Creek (Segment 0603B, AU 0603B_01).
+The presence of these bacteria may indicate a health risk to people who swim or wade in the creeks — activities referred to as “contact recreation” in the Texas Surface Water Quality Standards.

 Get Involved